Emotions are powerful. So powerful that they control almost every action you take every day.

 - What do I want to do about my feelings?
 (You might be feeling a strong urge to yell, cry, or hit something.)

 - Is there a better way of expressing my anger?
-(Think of alternate actions that you won’t regret later)
+(Think of alternate, managing actions that you won’t regret later)

 It takes time and lots of practice for this way of thinking to come naturally.
-Going through these steps every time you experience an extreme emotion has a calming effect and raises your emotional awareness over time.
+Going through these steps every time you experience an extreme emotion has a calming effect.
+It raises your emotional awareness over time and managing skills.

 There are some tell-tale signs of stress—fast heartbeat, shallow breathing, tautness in your shoulders, and so on.
-When you’re triggered and feel these signs, it helps to practice these calming relaxation techniques.
+When you’re triggered and feel these signs, it helps to practice these calming relaxation techniques to gain control all over again.

 The body scan technique blends breath focus with progressive muscle relaxation to calm you down and get rid of tension.